-By using a dedicated BeagleBone data collection system (see Figure 3) embedded in each computer, data can be collected at rates up to 1 KHz with no impact on the compute workload.
+By using a dedicated BeagleBone (Figure 3) data collection system embedded in each computer, data can be collected at rates up to 1 KHz with no impact on the compute workload.
 This provides exceptional resolution of consumed energy on the individual sockets we are studying with close coupling of thermal and power readings.
 Because of the adopted design approach, the PowerInsight infrastructure is embedded in normal computer servers that operate in a typical computer room environment.